SpiNNakerManchester/spio/modules/hss_multiplexer/README.md

 ### 3. I/O and Feedback

-The `RESET` optional input should be enabled to allow the block to remain disabled while the GTP transceiver's PLL is getting locked.

 The `LOCKED` optional output may be useful to hold the multiplexer module in reset while the clock is not ready.